c3po-workshop/c3po-workshop.github.io/_pages/2021/index.md

 Zoom Web conference: The Zoom link will be emailed to the registered participants shortly before the event.

 ### Contact
-For queries relating to the workshop, please contact Peter Pirkelbauer (pirkelbauer2 at llnl.gov) or Emmanuelle Saillard (emmanuelle.saillard at inria.fr).
+For queries relating to the workshop, please contact Emmanuelle Saillard (emmanuelle.saillard at inria.fr) or Julien Jaeger (julien.jaeger at cea.fr).